Why Wind Projects Stall: The Business Case for Collaborative Design

 Working with developers and host communities shows a consistent pattern, including:

-Developers do the hard work – resource assessment, grid studies, finance, preparing the path through environmental and legislative approvals.
+Developers do the hard work – resource assessment, grid studies, land access, finance, preparing the path through environmental and legislative approvals.
 Yet their projects still hit headwinds – not because turbines can’t generate or capital isn’t available, but because many within the host community feel the project is being done to them, not with them.

 What does this mean?

 Objection is not a rejection of clean energy – it’s a demand for fair process, legitimacy, and respect.
-Respect not only for people’s concerns and aspirations, but also for the hard work already done within a community to build its identity, sustain local economies, and care for its environment.
+Respect not only for people’s concerns and aspirations, but also for the hard work already done within a community to build its identity, sustain local livelihoods, and care for its environment.

 What looks like “objection” is usually a signal about three fundamentals: